jezzmemo/JJNetwork/README.md

 ## Features

 - [x] Sign the http parameter by your customer key
-- [x] Customer cache for the GET and POST
+- [x] Http cache for the GET and POST
 - [x] Replace the domain to IP address improve performance and change customer http head field
 - [x] Interseptor network request